stcorp/muninn/README.rst

 accessed.

 Next, you need to create a configuration file for the archive.
-See the section "Archive configuration files" for details on the the configuration file format.
+See the section "Archive configuration files"_ for details on the the configuration file format.

-Make sure the configuration file is stored somewhere on the configuration search path (see section "Installation instructions").
+Make sure the configuration file is stored somewhere on the configuration search path (see section "Installation instructions"_).
 Move the file or update the search path if this is not the case.

-The final step is to run the "muninn-prepare" command-line tool to initialize the archive for use: ::
+The final step is to run the ``muninn-prepare`` command-line tool to initialize the archive for use: ::

   $ muninn-prepare [archive id]